marmelab/ZeroDollarHomePage/doc/BLOCKCHAIN_SETUP.md

 **Be sure to specify a `--networkid` different of `1` which is [the real Ethereum network available here](https://ethstats.net/).**

-Note that your node (the `geth` command above) needs to keep running throughout your application is switched on.
+Note that your node (the `geth` command above) needs to keep running while your application is switched on.

 Finally, change your configuration to use Ethereum blockchain or run your app with the following environment variable `BLOCKCHAIN_PROVIDER=ethereum`.